resting-medkit/resting-medkit/README.md

 </details>

 Since you guys love making my oomfs stressed, i gave you little present(i'm tired to do the rest so be lucky, for now.
-I'll do the rest trrw.)
+I'll do the rest trrw.) you guys are my first whimsical ward fans to be  drawn, i'm happy broski

 <img src="https://i.postimg.cc/qM8m5dXH/Untitled3822-20260728211112.png">